Meta Platforms, Inc. (META)

 ±1.0% => ±$18/sh

 Why this level: This is AnalystScope's base-case growth assumption, not a guarantee.
-It sits below the latest normalized FY revenue pace (2025.0%), so the model does not extend current strength too far into the outer years.
+It sits below the latest FY model-base revenue pace (2025.0%), so the model does not extend current strength too far into the outer years.
 Current company context: Ad monetization remains supported by improving recommendation systems and Reels engagement.

 Terminal Growth